Skip to main content

 Callable[[dict], None] | Callable[[dict], Awaitable[None]]

 Callback invoked each time the platform pushes an anticipated context bundle.
 The bundle dict contains keys like items_by_type, retrieval_mode, and bundle_id.
-Bundles are also written to the SDK’s anticipation cache automatically — you only need this callback if you want to react to bundles directly (e.g., to prefetch UI state).
+Bundles are also written to the SDK’s anticipation cache automatically.
+You only need this callback if you want to react to bundles directly (e.g., to prefetch UI state).
 Sync and async callables are both supported.

 Returns